andypern/demos/spark-streaming-m7/README.md

 All instructions assume that you login as root (password=mapr on the sandbox)

+1. You must increase the # of cores that your sandbox VM uses to 3 (or 4).
+2 is not enough...

-1. Install git:
+2. Install git:

 		yum install -y git
-2. Go to your NFS loopback mount:
+3. Go to your NFS loopback mount:

 		cd /mapr/demo.mapr.com

-3. Grab the entire demos repo (for now..):
+4. Grab the entire demos repo (for now..):

 		git clone https://github.com/andypern/demos

-4. Go to the scripts directory in our specific demo folder:
+5. Go to the scripts directory in our specific demo folder:

 		cd demos/spark-streaming-m7/scripts

-5. ***only works on 3.0.3 sandbox***: run dependency installer:
+6. ***only works on 3.0.3 sandbox***: run dependency installer:

 		sh ./get_deps.sh
 >this will take several minutes or more.